 - Checking the box to say I have done everything I can do

-One of the most important elements in determining success in treatment is choosing a therapist that is a good fit for both of you.
+Choosing a Therapist One of the most important elements in determining success in treatment is choosing a therapist that is a good fit for both of you.
 Take the time to research potential clinicians and discuss qualities and characteristics that are mutually desired.
 Ask your prospects if you can have a brief meeting with them to ask questions and meet face to face.
 Therapists can be very different in approach to treatment, therapeutic style, and philosophy.

 It is very rare that a therapist who has been seeing one of you for individual therapy is going to serve as a good marriage/couples therapist for you.
 Not because the clinician isn’t qualified but because the relationship between the clinician and couple is imbalanced.
 The new person will often struggle with trusting the therapist’s work because the therapist may have preconceived ideas about the new person based on the history of work with the other partner.
 When establishing a therapeutic relationship, it is important that both individuals feel trust with the therapist.
 I recommend taking all of these things in consideration when choosing a therapist.

-I work to empower couples to communicate and connect in a way that allows them to resolve their own issues, make decisions, and engage meaningfully together both during and after therapy has ended.
+My Philosophy in Working with Couples I work to empower couples to communicate and connect in a way that allows them to resolve their own issues, make decisions, and engage meaningfully together both during and after therapy has ended.
 I do this by establishing trust with each client without alienating the other, and by setting boundaries and mutually agreed upon goals.